Published 12 March 2018 ● Last Updated on 13 December 2021

 Locally, Poster Hub has a good collection of recent flicks, ranging from SG$35 to $400.
 You can buy online or browse at their shop in Esplanade.

 My favourite gift from my mom is a necklace she gave me – it’s delicate, intricate, and most importantly, it is the one she wore at her wedding.
 Every time I see it, it takes me back into a time I haven’t even witnessed, a black and white world where I imagine my mom and dad smiling at the threshold of a marriage that has now lasted 35-plus years.

 That’s what heirlooms are: not jewellery but passed down moments.
 If your closet has something attached to a memory – the studs you purchased from your first salary, a pendant that you considered your lucky charm, a digital watch from an era that treated it like the height of technology – consider polishing them up and handing hand them (both the item and the story!) to your son or daughter.

-If it is your wife you are planning to gift jewellery to, and you don’t have a heirloom to dip into, don’t worry, your cheque book will work as well!
+If it is your wife you are planning to gift jewellery to, and you don’t have an heirloom to dip into, don’t worry, your cheque book will work as well!

 Where you can head to buy these:

 Online curator 1st Dibs and The Fifth Collection are our top recommendations for online purchase of antiques.
-Alternately, you could go to your trusted jewellery designer to reset stones or sets with history in your own collection.
+Alternatively, you could go to your trusted jewellery designer to reset stones or sets with history in your own collection.
 Secondsguru is happy to recommend Shikha Lamba – a jewellery designer who can spin magic to your jewels old and give them a new lease of life.
 Shikha has her own online store and ships her wares worldwide.